-If you are a GoPro user or any action camera user for that matter, you know what the fisheye effect does.
+If you are a GoPro user or any alternative action camera user for that matter, you know what the fisheye effect does.

-It has become a trademark of GoPros, I could say, and most of the times comes in very handy.
+It has become a trademark of GoPros, I could say, and most of the time comes in very handy.
 It allows you to capture more of the action by offering a wide view angle.

 On top of that, it looks really cool too.